The best phone 2024: top smartphones in the UK right now

 You want a great iPhone at a great price: The iPhone 15 strikes a nice balance between price and cutting-edge features, which is a rare thing for Apple's standard iPhones.

-You want a camera upgrade: Between the excellent portrait photography capabilities and new 48MP main camera, the iPhone 15 offers Pro-style camera specs for an accessible price.
+You want a camera upgrade: Between the excellent portrait photography capabilities and 48MP main camera, the iPhone 15 offers Pro-style camera specs without demanding that you break the bank.

 Don't buy it if:

-You like big phones: The iPhone 15's 6.1-inch screen might feel cramped if you currently own an iPhone Pro Max, Plus or Galaxy Ultra phone.
+You like big phones: The iPhone 15's 6.1-inch screen might feel cramped if you currently own an iPhone Pro Max, iPhone Plus, Galaxy Plus or Galaxy Ultra phone.

-The bottom line is this: the iPhone 15 Pro and Pro Max boast titanium sides, 120Hz scrolling and high-spec zoom photography, but if you're not overly concerned by any of those features, then the standard iPhone 15 offers pretty much everything you could want from a flagship phone, but for significantly less money.
+The bottom line is this: Apple's recent Pro phones boast titanium sides, 120Hz scrolling, and high-spec zoom photography, but if you're not overly concerned by any of those features, then the standard iPhone 15 offers pretty much everything you could want from a flagship phone, but for significantly less money.

-The iPhone 15's 6.1-inch Super XDR OLED display is a sight to behold, its A16 Bionic chipset is plenty fast enough for the average mobile user, and its USB-C port brings a versatility to the iPhone that we haven't seen before.
+The iPhone 15's 6.1-inch Super XDR OLED display is a sight to behold, its A16 Bionic chipset is plenty fast enough for the average mobile user, and its USB-C port brings a versatility to the iPhone that we hadn't seen before its arrival.
 Despite the absence of a Pro moniker, you're still getting a supremely capable 48MP main camera, as well as Apple’s fancy digital screen cut-out, the Dynamic Island, all delivered in a sleek and eye-catching design package.

-Apple's standard models have, in recent years, felt like minor upgrades that pale in comparison to their respective Pro-level counterparts.
-The iPhone 15 bucks that trend; it's a genuinely great value product.
+Apple's standard models once felt like minor upgrades that paled in comparison to their respective Pro-level counterparts, but the iPhone 15 bucked that trend by being (and still being) a genuinely great-value product in its own right.

 Read our iPhone 15 review